History

 ECIF Teach More Love More logo

-The Early Childhood Initiative Foundation launched a successful public awareness campaign, Teach More/Love More, which became the model for today's statewide Help Me Grow parenting resource program
+The Early Childhood Initiative Foundation launches Teach More/Love More, a successful public awareness campaign that becomes the model for today’s statewide Help Me Grow parenting resource program.

 2002